change/aws-swf/README.md

 ```

 ###[SampleApp::SampleActivity](sample-app/lib/sample_activity.rb)
 An activity module can handle multiple activity types.
-For each it must define a `self.activity_type_<activity_name>` method that receives a runner and calls `runner.effect_activity_type`.
+For each it must define an `activity_type_<activity_name>` class method that receives a runner and calls `runner.effect_activity_type`.
 This is where you can set activity specific timeouts (again, [see the docs](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/SimpleWorkflow/ActivityType.html))

 ```ruby
 def self.activity_type_sample_activity(runner)